Pine Mountain Settlement School

 TAGS: Pine Mountain Settlement School students, alumni questionnaire responses 1936, Everett K. Wilson, student self-reflections, survey results, alumni reflections

 A Promise of Place

 Pine Mountain Settlement School came with a promise of place.
 It was a school that left an impression and an education.
 It could perceptually motivate, anger, soothe, or savage, but it rarely left any student unchanged.

 Many students left and became doctors, lawyers, prosperous entrepreneurs, teachers, preachers, and other pillars of the community.
 Yet, some of the more interesting students danced around the edges of what we recognize as success.
 Their stories are often far more intriguing than those that followed the traditional steps.

-In 1936 [?]
-Everett K. Wilson, a teacher and counselor at Pine Mountain Settlement School compiled a questionnaire and sent copies to former Boarding School students.
-(See “Irene Combs” below for an example of the questionnaire.)
+In 1936 Everett K. Wilson, a teacher and counselor at Pine Mountain Settlement School, compiled a questionnaire and sent copies to former Boarding School students.
 Most were graduates, but some did not complete the program.
 They were asked to provide written reflections on their education at Pine Mountain Settlement School.
 Some responses were short, while others filled pages with very detailed information regarding the respondents’ successes and failures.
+(See examples below.)

 Wilson’s survey attempts to look at the outcomes of the various students through their own assessment and critical introspection of themselves and the School they all shared.
 Thus, the impact of the Pine Mountain Settlement School on the life of the student could be assessed and the results of that assessment could be used to improve instruction and point a way forward for the School curriculum.